valvaoun/position/README.md

  * MySQL-Async: This script uses the MySQL-Async library for database operations.

 * Database: Create a player_positions table with columns identifier, x, y, z to store player positions.

+# 🔧 Dependencies

+* MySQL-Async: Ensure you have the MySQL-Async library installed and configured in your FiveM server.
+[MySQL-Async GitHub Repository](https://github.com/brouznouf/fivem-mysql-async.git)